XinleiSherry/JobApplicationTracker2.0/README.md

 1. Clone the repository
 2. Open it in your favourite editor
 3. Run yarn install/ npm install to install node modules
-4. install required dependencies and open website on heroku
+4. Install required dependencies and open website on heroku

 ## Build Dependencies and Instructions
 npm init -y